jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 # Now check to see if the zfs module is loaded
 modprobe zfs
 lsmod | grep zfs
-# the name "tank" is used in the tutorial -- I replaced it with: mydatapool.
+# The name of the zfspool is: mydatapool
-# the /dev/sdX and /dev/sdZ can be replaced by the actual device names
+# The /dev/sdX and /dev/sdZ can be replaced by the actual device names
 # found at the output of the command: lsblk
 sudo zpool create mydatapool mirror /dev/sdX /dev/sdZ lsblk